 Students learn about these key skills in a number of ways: they are practised in specific modules as detailed on the 'key skills' matrix published in the student handbook, and we would particularly highlight the role of communication, problem solving, teamwork and IT skills which the students are exposed to.
-Good study habits are engendered from the beginning of Stage 1, as induction week programmes (including a compulsory management skills residential weekend taken at the end of week 2 of Stage 1) address all these elements.
+Good study habits are engendered from the beginning of Stage 1, as induction week programmes (including a compulsory management skills residential weekend taken during Week 1 of Stage 1) address all these elements.